 The Hong Kong government, meanwhile, has yet to voice its support for the project.
 Reckoning with ever-growing waiting times for public housing as more than 270,000 applications are piling on its desk, the city’s government previously suggested a separate reclamation project in the city’s own waters.

-Delaying tactics at the legislature and blowback from green groups, meanwhile, threaten to scupper the plan.
+Delaying tactics at the legislature and blowback from green groups, meanwhile, may also threaten to scupper the plan.